Kntanos/CV/README.md

 <a href="https://www.16personalities.com/profiles/e62ed8f042bea"><img width="536" height="140" src="https://i.imgur.com/h7NzedS.png"></a> 16personalities.com - click for more

-I left a career in a large organisation to pursue a more creative path, but more importantly to do things that excite me, suit better how my brain works and align closer with life circumstances that make me feel content.
-It may have taken me a few years to create the opportunity to explore coding seriously, and who would have thought that it turns out to be one of these things.
+I trained and worked for 12 years as a Conservation Scientist, eventually leading a team of scientists and conservators that looked after a vast collection of mainly paper-based materials in one of the world's biggest archives.
+I left that role to pursue a more creative path, but more importantly to do things that excite me, suit better how my brain works and align closer with life circumstances that make me feel content.
+Coding turns out to be one of these things.

+Starting in 2017, I developed a small self-run online creative business.
+I had to learn how to quickly pick up new knowledge and diligently put it into practice.
+This reignited my interest in software development, so as soon as I had the opportunity to act on it, I did!

+In September 2021 I joined the Makers Academy on the 16-week full-time software development course.

 ## Skills and experience
 Years of work experience and creative endeavours have equipped me with a varied set of transferable skills